Read This First

 Prompt 5: What advice would you give a young person considering majoring in philosophy?

-The central claim is this: Majoring in philosophy can be both intellectually rewarding and practically beneficial, given the transferable skills you develop in critical thinking, ethical reasoning, and analytical writing.
+In plain terms: Majoring in philosophy can be both intellectually rewarding and practically beneficial, given the transferable skills you develop in critical thinking, ethical reasoning, and analytical writing.

 Philosophy covers a wide range of topics, from ethics and logic to metaphysics and the philosophy of science.
 Explore different areas to find what interests you most and consider how these interests might align with your career goals.